JenniBeadle/paratextmanual/docs/Training-Manual/Stage-6/PP.md

     *The texts are displayed in the bottom pane.*

 :::tip
-Text is shown in green when the text is exactly the same as in the other passage.
+Text is shown in **grey** (or green) when the text is exactly the same as in the other passage.
 Text is shown in yellow when it has the same meaning (thought) even though it is not exactly the same as in the other passage.
 :::

 :::tip
-If the text is green in Greek, then your text should also be the same.
+If the text is green in Greek, then your text should also be the same (grey).
 Normally, if the text is different in the Greek than it should be different in your text, but not always.
 :::